SIP-12: Domain Resolution

 }

-- An array of CAIP-2 chain IDs that the snap supports.
+chains - An optional non-empty array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.

 Snap Implementation